11/23/2020

 Senior Vice President and CFO

-Yeah, Vijay, this is Bob, just to build on that, what Mike talked about, the beauty of that business is it continues to accelerate throughout the year.
-And that 40%, that roughly 40% growth in Q4 was the highest it was all year.
-And that team has done just a fantastic job of scaling that business and we're not done.
-And as Mike said, we're making incremental investments in building out that capacity, which we'll continue to make throughout the course of next year.
-That is probably about a 20 basis point headwind next year in the operating margin, just rough numbers there, Vijay, but extremely pleased with the work that that team has been able to do and continuing to drive that growth.
+Yeah, BJ, this is Bob.
+Just to build on that, what Mike talked about, you know, the beauty of that business is it continues to accelerate throughout the year.
+And that 40%, that roughly 40% growth, in q4 was the highest it was all year and and we um that team has done just a fantastic job of of scaling that business and we're not done and uh as mike said we're making incremental investments um in building out that capacity which will um you know continue to make throughout the course of next year that that is probably about a 20 basis point headwind uh next year in in the um in the operating margin, just rough numbers there, D.J., but extremely pleased with the work that that team has been able to do and continuing to drive that growth.
 And so we feel very good about that business.
+Thank you, guys.

 speaker